sunnysingh/actions-sandbox/README.md

 ## Problem #1: Auto Merging Pull Requests (PRs)

-If you want to automatically create and merge PRs via some CI/CD process, then you will want to figure out how to automatically create those PRs, automatically approve them, and automatically merge them in a way so that existing workflows are still trigerred (e.g. a deployment when a PR is merged to the main branch).
+If you want to automatically create and merge PRs via some CI/CD process, then you will want to figure out how to automatically create those PRs, automatically approve them, and automatically merge them in a way so that existing workflows are still triggered (e.g. a deployment when a PR is merged to the main branch).

 This repository has the following workflows to demonstrate this: